The Afro-Eurasian Eclipse

-The Afro-Eurasian Eclipse (subtitled A Suite in Eight Parts) is a studio album by American pianist, composer and bandleader Duke Ellington recorded in 1971 and released on the Fantasy label in 1975.
-Like other world music-influenced suites composed in the last decade of his life, The Afro-Eurasian Eclipse was called by NPR music critic David Brent Johnson one of Ellington's "late-period masterpieces."
+The Afro-Eurasian Eclipse (subtitled A Suite in Eight Parts) is a studio album by American pianist, composer and bandleader Duke Ellington, recorded in 1971 and released on the Fantasy label in 1975.
+Like other world music-influenced suites composed in the last decade of his life, The Afro-Eurasian Eclipse was called by NPR music critic David Brent Johnson one of Ellington's, "late-period masterpieces".

 The album opens with a short spoken word introduction in which Ellington explains that the suite's title is inspired by Marshall McLuhan's vision of the onset of global cultural identity.

 Reception

-Allmusic has awarded the album 4 stars, describing it as "compelling, cosmopolitan, and organic ...
-All in all, a textured, cross-cultural treat for the ears."
+AllMusic gave the album four stars out of five, describing it as "compelling, cosmopolitan, and organic...
+All in all, a textured, cross-cultural treat for the ears".